zsofiasomlai/pbx-group-security/content/blog/drafts/TW/MarkDownYousay.md

 ### H3

 ## Need an image?
-(Sorry you do still need to have " and / around for this one, some details really do matter).
+(Sorry, you do still need to have " and / around for this one, some details really do matter).

 ```